 Within the Loughs Agency jurisdiction trends in abundance of juvenile salmonids are monitored by annual semi-quantitative electrofishing surveys.
-The numbers, age and species of fish captured during five minute timed electrofishing surveys are compared with previous years data allowing for change to be monitored, facilitating suitable fishery management practices to be implemented.
+The numbers, age and species of fish captured during five minute timed electrofishing surveys are compared with previous year's data allowing for change to be monitored, facilitating suitable fishery management practices to be implemented.

-In 2007 a total of 487 sites were semi-quantitatively electrofished within the Foyle system.
+In 2008 a total of 403 sites were semi-quantitatively electrofished within the Foyle system.
 The results for each site for salmon and trout are classified as excellent (>25 fish), good (15-24 fish), fair (5-15 fish), poor (1-4 fish) and absent (0 fish), Table 2.2.
-Figures 2.21 - 2.27 outline the salmon 0+ electrofishing results and site classifications for the Burn Dennet catchment over recent years.
+Figures 2.2 - 2.22 outline the salmon 0+ electrofishing results and site classifications for the Burn Dennet catchment in 2008.
+Please consult previous status reports for site classifications in other years.